Solar Power In Manitoba

 But with a grid-tied system, you can save on the cost of batteries.
 However, you’ll still need to pay for any electricity you’ll use from Manitoba Hydro.

 Should I put solar panels on my roof?

 If you’re choosing a roof-mounted setup, place the panels on the south-facing side of the roof.
 This is the optimal position for electricity generation.
-If the panels are on the north side, you’ll get less solar energy from your panels.
+If the panels are on the north side, you’ll get less power from your panels.

-Alternatively, you can install a ground-mounted solar system.
+Alternatively, you can install a ground-mounted solar systems.
 You will need to prepare the area beforehand to ensure the panels are supported, level, and stable.

-As a homeowner, one of your largest annual expenses is your electricity bill.
+As a homeowner in Manitoba, one of your largest annual expenses is your electricity bill.
 This is partially due to the extreme climate in Manitoba.
-Residents use a significant amount of electricity to heat their homes in the winter and cool their homes in the summer.
+Canadians use a significant amount of electricity to heat their homes in the winter and cool their homes in the summer.

 Here’s how solar puts money back in your pocket:

 - It provides an excellent ROI.
 Over the years, the monthly savings from your solar system will cover the installation costs.
 Not only will you have lower energy bills, but the system will also increase the value of your property.
 When it comes time to sell your home or business, your investment will pay off.

 - Lower your monthly expenses.
 If you have a grid-tied system, you may still purchase some electricity from Manitoba Hydro.
 However, your bills will be significantly less expensive.

 - Protect yourself from rising energy rates.
 The cost of hydroelectricity seems to increase each year.
 When you’re less reliant on the grid, you’ll be less affected by rate increases.